Skip to Content

 Coordinates: 40°30’35″N 49°46’13″E

-Just a short drive away from Baku, Azerbaijan, is Masazir Lake.
-For many locals, as well as tourists, the tranquility of Masazir Lake is a perfect escape from the bustling capital city.
+Masazir Lake is just a short drive from Baku, Azerbaijan.
+For many locals and tourists, its tranquility is a perfect escape from the bustling capital city.

 8. Quairading Pink Lake